-But there's a very small risk to your fertility and future pregnancies if you develop a womb infection during the procedure that's not treated promptly.
+There's a very small risk to your fertility and future pregnancies if you develop a womb infection after the procedure that's not treated promptly.

 The infection could spread to your fallopian tubes and ovaries, known as pelvic inflammatory disease (PID).

-But most infections are treated before they reach this stage, and you'll often be given antibiotics before an abortion to reduce the risk of infection.
+But most infections are treated before they reach this stage, and you may be given antibiotics before an abortion to reduce the risk of infection.

-Get medical advice as soon as possible if you experience any signs of infection after an abortion, such as:
+Get medical advice as soon as possible if you experience any signs or symptoms of infection after an abortion, such as:

 - a high temperature (fever)